-Time and Place: There shall be annual meetings of all members of this corporation, which meetings shall be held on a Saturday in May of each year.
+Time and Place: There shall be Annual Meetings of all Members of this Corporation, which meetings shall be held on a Saturday during the 1st calendar quarter of each year.
 The time and place of the meeting shall be set by the majority vote of the Board of Trustees.
-Notice of the time and place of the annual meeting shall be furnished to all members by mail, the notice to be mailed not later that fifteen (15) days prior to the date of the annual meeting.
-Special meetings of the members may be called at any time, at any place within two hundred miles of Columbus, Ohio, by a majority vote of the Board of Trustees or by the president; provided that members shall be given fifteen (15) days notice, by mail or otherwise, of the time and place of such meetings.
+Notice of the time and place of the annual meeting shall be furnished to all members by mail.
+The notice is to be mailed not later that fifteen (15) days prior to the date of the Annual Meeting.
+Special meetings of the members may be called at any time, at any place within two hundred miles of Columbus, Ohio, by a majority vote of the Board of Trustees or by the president; provided that members shall be given fifteen (15) days notice, by mail (via USPS or electronic delivery if the member elects to receive e-mail instead), of the time and place of such meetings.

-Order of Business: The following shall be the order of business governing each annual meeting:
+Order of Business: The following shall be the order of business governing each Annual Meeting:

-Reading of the minutes of the preceding annual meeting and any special meetings held subsequent to that meeting.
+Reading of the minutes of the preceding Annual Meeting and any special meetings held subsequent to that meeting.

-Report of the officers
+Report of the Board of Trustees Officers

-Report of committees
+Report of Board of Trustees Committees

-Offering of resolutions
+Offering of Resolutions

-Appointments by the president
+Appointments by the Board of Trustees President

-Election of the chapter advisor (biennially) and announcement of results of elections for trustees
+Election of the Chapter Advisor (biennially in even number years) and announcement of results of elections for Board of Trustees

-Good of the corporation
+Good of the Corporation

 Any matter may be made a special order by a majority vote of those present and voting.

-Quorum: The members present at any duly called meeting of members shall constitute a quorum, and the affirmative vote of the majority of the members voting upon any question shall decide that question, except as otherwise provided in the Code of Regulations.
-Provided the questions of borrowing moneys and dissolution or liquidation shall require the affirmative vote of two-thirds of the members present and voting to carry.
+Quorum: The Members present at any duly called meeting of members shall constitute a quorum, and the affirmative vote of the majority of the members voting upon any question shall decide that question, except as otherwise provided in this Code of Regulations.
+Provided the questions of borrowing moneys and dissolution or liquidation shall require the affirmative vote of two-thirds of the members present and voting to carry and shall have been previously announced in writing and mailed to all members at least forty-five (45) days prior to such meeting considering such resolution

 Resolutions: Actions by members at meetings shall be by motions or resolutions.
 Resolutions shall be offered in writing only.
 Movements to adopt motions may be offered orally; provided that the chairman may require that any movement be reduced to writing and delivered to the chair.
-Any matter involving the amendment of the Articles of Incorporation or the Code of Regulations of this corporation, borrowing of money, dissolution or liquidation shall be presented by resolution only.
+Any matter involving the amendment of the Articles of Incorporation or the Code of Regulations of this corporation, borrowing of money, dissolution or liquidation shall be presented by resolution only and shall have been previously announced to all members at least forty-five (45) days prior to such meeting considering such resolution.

 Ballot: Between annual or special meetings of the members, legislation may be conducted by mail when so voted by two-thirds of the membership of the Board of Trustees.
-The proposed legislation must be fully described on the ballot, which shall be mailed to all members whose addresses are known to the secretary.
+The proposed legislation must be fully described on the ballot, which shall be mailed to all members whose addresses are known to the secretary of the Board of Trustees.
 The vote of the majority of the ballots returned to the secretary within fifteen (15) days after the date of mailing shall decide the question.

+Meeting Rules: All meetings shall be conducted utilizing Robert’s Rules of Order Newly Revised 11th Edition, or whichever edition is current, for all meetings conducted by this Corporation (Annual or Board of Trustees).

 RULE II